 New routines and new environments can make children more anxious and clingy.
 These tips will help you and your child cope more easily with being apart:

 - From when your child is very young, it’s a good idea to go to ‘stay and play’ groups to give them a chance to develop social skills in a reassuring environment.
-Your public health nurse (health visitor) can point you in the direction of groups at your nearest Children’s Centre.
+Your Health Visitor can point you in the direction of groups at your nearest Children’s Centre.
 Similarly, activities like going to the park or to soft play centres, to parties and other social events will help your child learn about turn taking, problem solving and help them feel confident playing with other children.

 - Where possible, practice short periods of separation by arranging to leave your child with other family members or friends.
 This will make it easier when they start at pre-school (all 3 to 4 year olds can get free early education or childcare hours, and some 2 year olds are also eligible – find out more).